 Term Definition Activation A person's knowledge, skill and confidence for managing their own health and health care.
-Active listening Fully concentrating on what is being said, including: Ability to pick up on non-verbal cues Listening for key words as signposts to emotions Understanding the meaning of silence Using body language and facial expression to indicate interest and empathy.
-ADHD / ADD Attention deficit hyperactivity disorder (ADHD) is a behavioural disorder that includes symptoms such as inattentiveness, hyperactivity and impulsiveness.
-Some people may have problems with inattentiveness, but not with hyperactivity or impulsiveness.
-This is known as attention deficit disorder (ADD) and can sometimes go unnoticed because the symptoms may be less obvious.
+Active listening Fully concentrating on what is being said, including: • Ability to pick up on non-verbal cues • Listening for key words as signposts to emotions • Understanding the meaning of silence • Using body language and facial expression to indicate interest and empathy.
+ADHD Attention deficit hyperactivity disorder (ADHD) is a behavioural disorder that includes symptoms such as inattentiveness, hyperactivity and impulsiveness.
 Asset-based approach A way of working that considers the strengths and potential of individuals and communities.
-Capabilities The attributes (skills, knowledge and behaviours) which people (staff) bring to the workplace.
-This includes the ability to be competent and beyond this, to manage change, be flexible, deal with situations which may be unpredictable and continue to improve performance.
-Carer Someone who spends a significant amount of their time providing unpaid support to a family member or friend.
-Communication passport Personal Communication Passports are a practical and person-centred way of supporting children, young people and adults who cannot easily speak for themselves.
-Passports are a way of pulling complex information together and presenting it in an easy-to-follow format, to enable people providing care or support to the person to adapt their communication.
-Coproduction This can mean everyone who is involved in or using a service or project working together to plan, design and deliver support together.
-This could include autistic people, parents or carers, practitioners, researchers or managers.
-Cuckooing A form of crime in which drug dealers take over the home of a vulnerable person in order to use it as a base for drug dealing or other criminal activity.
+Capabilities The attributes (skills, knowledge and behaviours) which people bring to the workplace.
+This includes the ability to be competent and beyond this, to manage change, be flexible, deal with situations which may be unpredictable and continue to improve performance (for further details Carer Someone who spends a significant amount of their time providing unpaid support to a family member or friend.
+Coproduction At the level of individuals, services and systems, co-production means professionals and citizens sharing power to plan, design and deliver support together, recognising that everyone has an important contribution to make to improve quality of life for people and communities.

-Term Definition Diagnostic overshadowing The tendency to underdiagnose mental or physical health problems in autistic people and/or erroneously attribute symptoms of mental or physical illness as a characteristic of autism.
 End of Life Care Care that helps all those with advanced, progressive, incurable illness to live as well as possible until they die.
 It enables the supportive and palliative care needs of both patient and family to be identified and met throughout the last phase of life and into bereavement.
 It includes management of pain and other symptoms and provision of psychological, social, spiritual and practical support.
 Frailty A long-term condition particularly related to the ageing process in which multiple body systems gradually lose their in-built reserves.
-It is now widely recognised as a state of reduced resilience and increased vulnerability, which results in some people becoming more vulnerable to relatively minor changes in their circumstances which can lead to a deterioration in their health and/or ability to live independently.
-Mate crime A form of crime in which a perpetrator befriends a vulnerable person with the intention of then exploiting the person financially, physically or sexually or coercing them to engage in criminal activity.
-Mental capacity 'Mental capacity' means being legally able to make your own decision.
+It is now widely recognised as a state of reduced resilience and increased vulnerability, which results in some people becoming more vulnerable to relatively minor changes in their circumstances which

+Term Definition can lead to a deterioration in their health and/or ability to live independently.
+Mental capacity 'Mental capacity' means being able to make your own decisions.
 Someone lacking capacity cannot do one or more of the following four things: Understand information given to them about a particular decision Retain that information long enough to be able to make the decision Weigh up the information available to make the decision Communicate their decision.
-Orthoptics The study or treatment of irregularities of the eyes, especially those of the eye muscles that prevent normal binocular vision.
 Personalisation and Person-centred care Care that takes account of and actively promotes individuality, rights, choices, privacy, independence, dignity, respect and partnership.
-Person-centred planning A way of helping someone to plan their life and support, focusing on what's important to the person.
-Person-centred thinking A set of values and approaches used to get to know someone and discover what they find important and what they want out of life.
 Practitioner Multi-disciplinary staff working in health, social care and other services.
+Reasonable adjustments Making it as easy for disabled people to use health and other services as it is for people who are not disabled.